susmit31/obsidian/English-essays.md

 - **>9 million deaths/yr globally**.
 This number has not changed since 2015.
 	- **More than AIDS, TB, Malaria killings combined**
 - **>90% of pollution-related deaths** occur in *low and middle-income countries*

-- ***Brundtland report '87***: "Environment is where we live, and development is what we all do in attempting to improve our lot within that abode.
+> "Environment is where we live, and development is what we all do in attempting to improve our lot within that abode.
 The two are inseparable...
-Ensure that it meets the needs of the present wihout compromising the ability of future generations to meet their own needs"
+Ensure that it meets the needs of the present wihout compromising the ability of future generations to meet their own needs" - Brundtland report '87 (Our Common Future)

 - "The **triad of pollution, climate change, and biodiversity loss** are the **key global environmental issues** of our time." - *The Lancet Planetary Health*, Pollution and Health: A Progress Update.
 - Men are more likely to die from air pollution, lead pollution, and occupational pollutants than women.
 Women and children are more likely to die from water pollution.